Jinpf314/ML4ADLV/README.md

 'DataGenerating' is designed to compute variables of interest in affine Deligne-Lusztig varieties.

-'MachineLearning' is dedicated to analyzing the generated data using machine learning techniques
+'MachineLearning' is dedicated to analyzing the generated data using machine learning techniques.